Orhan Veli Kanık: Later life and literary career

-Gatherings with friends such as Bedri Rahmi Eyüboğlu, Abidin Dino, Necati Cumalı, Sabahattin Eyüboğlu, Oktay Rıfat and Melih Cevdet, who had all found themselves in a similar situation after the changes in the Ministry of Education, led to the idea of bringing out a new magazine together at the end of 1948.
-Financially supported by Mahmut Dikerdem the literary magazine Yaprak was a biweekly.
-Orhan Veli was the publisher and the editor in chief, which got him deeply involved with the financial health of the publication, at one point even causing him to sell his coat to cover costs.
-He had had to sell the paintings given to him as gifts by Abidin Dino to pay for bringing out the very last issue.
-Yaprak's first issue came out on 1 January 1949, and it was continued for 28 issues in total until June 1950, bringing to public works by many writers and poets including Cahit Sıtkı Tarancı, Sait Faik Abasıyanık, Fazıl Hüsnü Dağlarca, Cahit Külebi.
-In Yaprak Orhan Veli's intellectual and opinion leader aspects besides his position as a poet also came to light.
-He opinionated on the upcoming elections in the magazine.
-Socially conscious poetry by Oktay Rıfat and Melih Cevdet were published.
-In the same time period Orhan Veli, Oktay Rıfat and Melih Cevdet campaigned for Nazım Hikmet's release from prison, holding a three-day hunger strike.
-During 1949 Orhan Veli adapted Nasreddin Hoca tales into verse, published his last volume of poetry "Karşı" and co-translated Charles Lamb adaptations of Shakespeare's "Hamlet" and "the Merchant of Venice" into Turkish with Şehbal Erdeniz.

 Death

 After Yaprak was shuttered Kanık moved back to Istanbul.
-He was visiting Ankara for a couple of weeks when on 10 November 1950 he fell down a hole in the street dug by the municipality works, hurt seemingly lightly.
+On 10 November 1950 while visiting Ankara he fell down a hole dug in the street by the municipality.
 He returned to Istanbul two days later.
 On 14 November he felt sick while having lunch at a friend's house and was admitted to hospital.
 He was misdiagnosed and treated for alcohol poisoning, slipping into a coma at 20:00 the same evening.
 He died of a brain aneurysm at 23:30 in Cerrahpaşa Hospital, Istanbul.

 For the 38th anniversary of his death a sculpture of him was inaugurated in Aşiyan Asri Cemetery where he is buried.
 In 1998 two more sculptures were made featuring him, this time in Vişnezade.
 He is featured in Gürdal Duyars Şairler Sofası which was erected in a park of the same name.
-The sculpture features him in a composition that also includes 6 other famous Turkish poets.
+The sculpture features him with six other Turkish poets.
 In the same park Namık Denizhans sculpture of Orhan Veli was also erected.